 Many of the chemicals in your home contain volatile organic compounds or VOCs.
 They emit gases that lead to both short-term and long-term consequences to your health and overall well-being.
 The concentrations of VOCs are potentially 10 times higher indoors than outdoors and thus cause more indoor air pollution.
 Examples of volatile organic compounds (VOCs) include the following:

 - Aerosol sprays

 - Moth repellents

 - Permanent markers

 - Air fresheners

 - Building materials and furnishings

 - Photographic solutions

 Buying Tips for Air Quality Kits

-Not all testing kits are created equal.
+Not all indoor testing kits are created equal.
 You must compare and determine which test is going to fit your needs.
-Your testing kit should analyze the air for allergens at the very minimum.
+Your indoor air quality testing kit should analyze the air for allergens at the very minimum.
 You’ll also want to test for carbon monoxide and formaldehyde.
 You should ensure the test evaluates your home for potential problems and determines the levels of any contaminants that your home is most susceptible to.
 For instance, if your home is older, you’ll want a test kit that evaluates your home for lead.
-If you use a lot of cosmetics and cleaners, you’ll want a kit to test for aerosols and other VOCs.
+If you use a lot of cosmetics and cleaners, you’ll want a kit to test for aerosols and other volatile organic compounds or VOCs.
 It’s vital to test for all seven of the aforementioned common contaminants.